thomasclarke1969/documentation/integration/ios/deleting.md

 # Deleting Messages

 LayerKit supports the deletion of both conversations and messages.
 Deletion of a conversation deletes the conversation object and all associated messages.
-Deletion of a messages only affects that individual message and it's parts.
+Deletion of a messages only affects that individual message and its parts.

 LayerKit supports 2 deletion modes: Local and All Participants: